FK Tauras Tauragė

 Tauragės futbolo klubas, commonly known as FK Tauras or simply Tauras, is a Lithuanian professional football club based in Tauragė.
 The club competes in the II Lyga, the third tier of Lithuanian football.

 History

-The club was founded 1922 in the Lithuanian city Tauragė.
+The club was founded 1942 in the Lithuanian city Tauragė.
+Having not reached a national cup final for 20 years, the club became runners-up in the 2008–09 Lithuanian Football Cup.

 Name

 During its history the club has changed its name several times: